kccnma/cms/page/about.md

 ---
 **About** sub page.

-This static site is generated using [Jekyll](https://jekyllrb.com/) and was initialized via a basic Jekyll starter site that uses the [Minima](https://github.com/jekyll/minima) theme.
+A static site is generated using [Jekyll](https://jekyllrb.com/) and was initialized via a basic Jekyll starter site that uses the [Minima](https://github.com/jekyll/minima) theme.

 Take a look at some basic content and it's default/current styling: